ralna/hmat_lib/docs/source/installation.rst

    Enables the building of tests.
 If ``ON``, the tests are built in addition to ``hmat_lib``.

+.. confval:: DISABLE_LIBRARY_BUILD
+   :type: ``bool``
+   :default: OFF

+   Disables the building of the library.
+If ``ON``, ``hmat_lib`` is not actually built, only the tests are.
+Otherwise, builds the library as normal.
+Can only be enabled if the tests are being built.

 .. confval:: BUILD_OPENMP_TESTS
    :type: ``bool``
    :default: ON